Park Bo-Gum Paints The Town Red In Jakarta, Next Fan Meeting In Taiwan To Have Kim Yoon-jung As His Surprise Guest?

 Fans of Jakarta experienced the Park Bo-gum magic on Saturday.
 The Hallyu heartthrob sang, danced, joked around, and made sandwiches for his fans.
-From the looks of it, both Park Bo-gum as well as his fans were having the time of their lives.
+From the looks of it, both Park Bo-gum, as well as his fans, were having the time of their lives.

 For Park Bo-gum, a fan meeting does not mean something rehearsed.
 The key to a successful fan meeting is audience interaction, and it has to be spontaneous.
 Park Bo-gum seems to have mastered the skill.
 “I really spent a lot of time thinking about how I can get closer to fans during our time together.
 I really enjoyed playing games together.
 I cherish the time I spent with my fans,” he said.